DanielBretts/Dentist-Appointments-Android-App/README.md

 ## About

-This app is an app made for scheduling emergency appointments for a dentist - my father Dr. Brettschneider.
+This app is an app made for scheduling emergency appointments for a dentist - my father.
 The app was made as a final project for "Mobile Applications" course in my college.

 ## Features